-Sadly, the online industry is still grappling to make users privacy protected from the attacks of malefic hackers and dark entities.
+Sadly, the online industry is still grappling to make users privacy protected from the attacks of malefic hackers.
 Alternatively, this might be the case that these tech giants don’t want to provide any solution for online privacy intentionally.

-Well, this is a bitter truth, but now the time has come that we should accept this reality.
-It seems like all the innovations that are helping the online world to grow exponentially is only making users online privacy more vulnerable and exposed to dark entities.
+Well, this is a bitter truth.
+But now the time has come that we should accept this reality.
+It seems like all the innovations that are helping the online world to grow exponentially is only making users online privacy more vulnerable.

 Every moment, click, sharing, sending emails, and not a single online activities are not safe from being monitored and tracked by multiple social giants, hackers, online molesters, etc.